Yasirwiifto/SubaxTech/README.md

 # User Experience
 ## Business owner goals
-As the site owner, I want my visitors to feel connected to what we offer.
+<li>As the site owner, I want my visitors to feel connected to what we offer.</li>
-As the site owner, I want my visitors to see what we do when they first visit my website.
+<li>As the site owner, I want my visitors to see what we do when they first visit my website.</li>
-As the site owner, I make sure my visitors have easy and smooth navigation so they can visit the pages they want.
+<li>As the site owner, I make sure my visitors have easy and smooth navigation so they can visit the pages they want.</li>

 ## User goals
-I want users to explore my website with ease.
+<li>I want users to explore my website with ease.</li>
-I want the user to visit every page and then came back to the home page by clicking the home link in the navigation.
+<li>I want the user to visit every page and then came back to the home page by clicking the home link in the navigation.</li>

 # Target Audience
 <li>Anyone who wanted to have a website.</li>
 <li>Anyone who wanted to have a logo.</li>